 Once a week I meet up with a couple of friends to walk for about 2 to 3 hours and enjoy the hills we are so lucky to live in.

-Today, I revisited the Hermitage walk which starts in the Vale of Grwney, just above Llanbedr and takes you alongside the beautiful Grwney Fechan river which winds through the valley between the East side of Pen Allt-mawr and the West side of the Myndd Du Forest in the Black Mountains.
+Today, I revisited the Hermitage walk which starts in the Vale of Grwyne, just above Llanbedr and takes you alongside the beautiful Grwyne Fechan river which winds through the valley between the East side of Pen Allt-mawr and the West side of the Myndd Du Forest in the Black Mountains.

 This circular walk is about 6-7 miles, depending on where you start and includes some walking along a small lane which took me past the ruins of the Hermitage.